 The requirements for teacher certification in New Jersey are set by the State Board of Examiners Office of Certification and Induction.
 The traditional pathway to obtaining teacher certification in the state is detailed on this page for those looking to learn how to become a teacher in New Jersey.
 For information on other routes for non-traditional educators, see our guide to alternative teacher certification in New Jersey.

 How to Become a Teacher in New Jersey

 To be eligible for New Jersey teacher certification, applicants must hold a bachelor’s degree, complete a New Jersey teacher preparation program, and pass the required examinations.
 This traditional route leads to the Certificate of Eligibility with Advanced Standing (CEAS), which authorizes candidates to seek employment.
-Once an employment offer has been made by a school district, the school district then requests a Provisional two-year teaching certificate for the candidate, which legalizes teaching employment.
+Once an employment offer has been made by a school district, the school district then requests a Provisional two-year teaching certificate for the candidate.